Field Work Term FAQs

 Is the FWT & Career Development Office open during FWT?

 Yes.
-During January and February, the FWT Office is open Monday through Friday, 8:30 am–4:00 pm EST. Staff are available to answer student and employer questions and to assist with any problems that may arise during FWT.
-You can make an appointment through Handshake or email email@example.com or call 802-440-4321.
+During the winter and summer, the FWT Office is open Monday through Friday, 8:30 am–4:00 pm EST. Staff are available to answer student and employer questions and to assist with any problems that may arise during FWT.
+You can make an appointment through Handshake or email firstname.lastname@example.org or call 802-440-4321.